The main purpose of hormone therapy for prostate cancer is to either:

 Some studies have shown that the risk of cardiovascular problems may rise, including:

 Thinking, concentration, and memory problems are other side effects that have not been well studied, but can be disconcerting.
 Age may also be a factor.

 This may cause bone pain in men who have cancer that has spread to the bone, or spinal chord compression if the cancer has spread to the spine.

 Return to treatments

 The American Cancer Society.
 Prostate Cancer. http://www.cancer.org.
-Accessed March 29, 2012.
+Accessed March 17, 2015.